den3rats/Former-GOST-2.304-68-font/README.md

+# Former-GOST-2.304-68-font
-# Former-GOST-2.304-68-fontA historical font based on the obsolete Soviet GOST 2.304-68 standard.
+A historical font based on the obsolete Soviet GOST 2.304-68 standard.
 It is ideal for historical reconstructions, restoring old engineering drawings, and retro design projects.
 Developed and generated using FontForge v.20251009.